Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Today’s ride will be the longest on the trip, but as we are cycling on the valley floor there are no steep climbs.
-Our journey will have us traversing a fascinating terrain of sand dunes and expansive floodplains, interspersed with villages, orchards and groves, in the shadow of the Karakoram mountain range.
-This area of the Nubra Valley was once a node on the silk road and some of the paths we will cover today were trodden by traders carrying riches from east to west centuries ago.
-We will cycle from Hundar to the village of Sumur from where a final 5 km stretch will have us arriving at our final destination, Kyagar village.
-This is a quiet and rustic village giving us a window into the rural lifeways of the Nubra Valley.
-If you’re up for a little more riding in the afternoon, you can bike to sacred Yarab Tso Lake near the village.
+Beginning from Hunder, we backtrack around 20 km through the Shyok Valley before crossing a bridge and heading north along the braided Nubra River.
+Our journey traverses a fascinating terrain of sand dunes and expansive floodplains, interspersed with villages, orchards, and groves, in the shadow of the Karakoram mountain range.
+This area of the Nubra Valley was once a node on the Silk Road, and some of the paths we will cover today were trodden by traders carrying riches from east to west centuries ago.
+We saddle-off in the village of Tiggur, immersing ourselves in the rural lifeways of India’s far northern frontier.
+If you have some extra energy in the afternoon, you can continue cycling deeper into the valley on an out-and-back ride north along the river.

 Yarab Tso Hotel